Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Finite-Time Optimal Basis Identification and Fast Local Convergence

 \section{Finite-Time Optimal Basis Identification and Fast Local Convergence}

 In this section, we investigate the two-stage performance of rPDHG.
-It is frequently observed in practice that the behavior of rPDHG transitions to faster local linear convergence in a neighborhood of the optimal solution, in which the support sets of all iterates keep consistent. \citet{lu2024geometry} study this phenomenon for vanilla PDHG.
+It is frequently observed in practice that the behavior of rPDHG transitions to faster local linear convergence in a neighborhood of the optimal solution, in which the support sets of all iterates keep consistent. \citet{lu2025geometry} study this phenomenon for vanilla PDHG.
 In the first stage, PDHG converges in a sublinear rate until identifying the active set of the converging solution.
 In the second stage, PDHG turns to faster local linear convergence.
 Recently, \citet{lu2024restarted} propose the restarted Halpern PDHG (rHPDHG), a variant of rPDHG, and prove its two-stage performance behavior.
 However, the iteration bounds of the two stages proven above (for both PDHG and rHPDHG) are not accessible because they both depend on the Hoffman constant of a linear system that is determined by the converging solution.
 The Hoffman constant is hard to analyze, challenging to compute, and may be too conservative.
 And computing the trajectory of the algorithm may also be difficult.

 Based on the new iteration bounds obtained in Section \ref{sec:global_linear_convergence} for LPs with unique optima, this section will show an accessible refined convergence guarantee of rPDHG that avoids Hoffman constants entirely.
-Although using the additional assumption of unique optimum, the new iteration bounds for the two stages both have closed-form expressions and are thus straightforward to analyze and compute:
+Although using the additional assumption of unique optimum, the new iteration bounds for the two stages both have closed-form expressions and are thus straightforward to analyze and compute once an optimal solution/basis is available:

 \begin{itemize} \item In Stage I, rPDHG identifies the optimal basis within at most $O(\kappa\simplephi\cdot\ln(\kappa\simplephi))$ iterations. \item In Stage II, having identified the optimal basis $\Theta$, the behavior of rPDHG transitions to faster local linear convergence that is no longer related to $\simplephi$.
 In this stage, components of index in $\Theta$ are sufficiently bounded away from $0$, while all other components equal $0$. \end{itemize} The following theorem summarizes the iteration bounds of the two stages: